 Another avenue of getting a personal loan is through online peer-to-peer lending, such as Prosper or Lending Club.
 Peer-to-peer lending sites are a trusted way to connect borrowers and investors.
 Typically, high credit scores are required and the loans can take longer to be approved than with a traditional bank.

 Before getting a personal loan, it's important to consider all of your options-including zero-percent interest credit cards, borrowing from friends or family members, or saving up the money until you can afford to pay cash.
 If those options are not possible, personal loans comparison to make the most informed decision on which type of personal loan is best for your individual situation.

 Current Personal Loan Rates

 As with any loan, you will pay interest on your personal loan.
 Your terms, loan amount and credit score will all affect what interest rate you will qualify for.
 The lower the rate, the less you'll pay in interest and overall for the loan.

 LendingClub, a peer-to-peer lending site, offers some of the most competitive personal loan rates in the industry.
-Starting as low as 5.99%, LendingClub offers borrowers loans up to $40,000 and charges fewer fees than most banks.
 It might take longer to be approved, though, so make sure to plan accordingly.